dazedcodes/coffee-shop/README.md

 you'll choose your coffee size, type, and flavor, and the program will summarize and price your order.

 ### How To Run the Program
+Before running this program, make sure you have Python3 installed.

 1. Download the program.

 2. Open the Terminal or Command Line, depending on your OS system.

 3. Direct to the program location.

-4. Type in the following command: python order-coffee.py * FIX THIS *
+4. Type in the following command: python3 order-coffee.py

 5. Order your cup of coffee ready and enjoy!